 Some of our programmes aim to support democratic governance and Euro-Atlantic integration across a wide scope of policy areas.
-In Turkey, we deal with issues of good governance in the security sector, while in Moldova, we were training policy officials on negotiations with the EU.
+In Turkey, we dealt with issues of good governance in the security sector, while in Moldova, we were training policy officials on negotiations with the EU.
 Both these activities are intended to help accession to the union.
-Other programmes aim to help parliaments improve their oversight of the security sector.
+Other programmes aim to help parliaments improve their role in overseeing government's policies.